 At Emerson College (1994–1998), in Boston, MA, I trained with Kristen Linklator, Leo Nichole, Davis Robinson, and Bob Colby.
 My Bachelor of Fine Arts degree is in both musical theatre performance and theatre education.

-Performer (1993-1999): Lee Harvey Oswald, Assassins; J. Pierpont Finch, How to Succeed in Business Without Really Trying; Cosmo Brown, Singin’ in the Rain; Linus, You’re a Good Man Charlie Brown; Scarecrow, The Wizard of Oz; Matt, The Fantasticks; Tom Sawyer, Tom Sawyer; Calvin O’Keefe, A Wrinkle in Time (original cast); and solo performances of Eugene Morris Jerome, Brighton Beach Memoirs; and Gregor Samsa, Metamorphosis; Professional industrials at the New York Marriot Marquis, Times Square; Reno Hilton theater; Eldorado Resort and Casino.
-College productions: principal dancer, Fame: The Musical; principal dancer, Expeditions and Encounters; dancer, Merrily We Roll Along.
+Performer (1993-1999): Lee Harvey Oswald, Assassins; J. Pierpont Finch, How to Succeed in Business Without Really Trying; Cosmo Brown, Singin’ in the Rain; Linus, You’re a Good Man Charlie Brown; Scarecrow, The Wizard of Oz; Matt, The Fantasticks; Tom Sawyer, Tom Sawyer; Calvin O’Keefe, A Wrinkle in Time (original cast); and solo performances of Eugene Morris Jerome, Brighton Beach Memoirs and Gregor Samsa, Metamorphosis; professional industrials at the New York Marriot Marquis, Times Square; Reno Hilton theater; Eldorado Resort and Casino.
+Emerson College productions: principal dancer, Fame: The Musical; principal dancer, Expeditions and Encounters; dancer, Merrily We Roll Along.

 Playwright: My play, Of Age, received the first-place “Best Ten-Minute Play” award from the Boston Playwrights’ Theater in 1994.
 A Woman’s War in the Arms of Men received a standing ovation during its premiere in the Netherlands in 1996.